weluse/hyperagent/README.md

 ### Links

-Links are exposed through the `links` attribute and are either hyperagent instances or a list of instances.
+Links are exposed through the `links` attribute and are either Agent instances or a list of instances.

 Using standalone links: